 Master of Public Policy Overview

 The Northeastern MPP takes a practice-oriented, research-based approach.
-Students build a toolkit of core analysis, evaluation, statistical, economic, and decision-making skills.
+Students build a toolkit of essential skills in analysis, evaluation, statistical, economic, and decision-making.
 They also gain advanced technology skills, including Big Data analytics, data visualization, programming languages such as R and Python, GIS applications, and artificial intelligence.
+In addition to technical skills, the MPP program prioritizes social, economic, and racial justice to equip students with the people skills that employers ask for.

-Our students get to participate in rewarding, practical experiences.
-All of our courses incorporate real-life case studies and we partner with public and private organizations to offer on-the-job training through co-op, capstones, and internships.
-In addition, many graduate students make valuable contributions to our highly collaborative scholarly community by joining multi-generational research teams.
+All of our MPP courses incorporate real-life case studies and we partner with public and private organizations to offer on-the-job training through co-op, capstones, and internships.

-Students can choose to take everything online, on campus, or move between both modalities.
-All online classes are offered asynchronously and all on-campus courses take place after 5 p.m.
+Students can choose to take all courses online, on campus in Boston, or on campus in Arlington.
+They can also mix and match modalities.
+All online classes are offered asynchronously and all on-campus courses take place after 5 p.m. to accommodate employment and co-op opportunities.

-As a professionally-oriented graduate program, the MPP is firmly focused on “developing leaders for a changing world” through:
+As a professionally oriented graduate program, the MPP develops leaders for a changing world through:

-• Coursework that combines methodological rigor, diverse analytical tools, and real-world relevance through applied policy projects (e.g., program evaluations)
+• Coursework that combines methodological rigor, diverse analytical tools, and real-world relevance through applied policy projects (e.g., program evaluations, field research)

-• Policy-relevant internships and opportunities to work with faculty on applied research with a social justice lens
+• Policy-relevant internships and co-ops with real-world employers plus opportunities to work with faculty on applied, participatory, and action research that’s community engaged

 • Team-based capstone projects that deliver actionable advice to a range of local and regional clients

-• To analyze, synthesize, think critically, solve problems and make decisions
+• Analyze, synthesize, think critically, solve problems and make decisions

-• To identify and explain the institutional, structural, and political contexts of policymaking
+• Identify and explain the institutional, structural, and political contexts of policymaking

-• To employ analytical tools to collect, analyze and interpret data, including appropriate statistical concepts and techniques
+• Employ analytical tools to collect, analyze and interpret data, including appropriate statistical concepts and techniques

-• To anticipate in and contribute to the public policy process
+• Anticipate in and contribute to the public policy process

-• To communicate results of analysis and interact productively with diverse audiences
+• Communicate results of analysis and interact productively with diverse audiences

 Master of Public Policy Admission Requirements